gertingold/pythonnawi/manuskript/advancedpython.rst

 Dieses Programm erzeugt die folgende Ausgabe::

-   May be the main program knows what to do...
+   Maybe the main program knows what to do...
    Let's just continue!
    That's the end of the program.